-With a fabulous balcony bar and bright restaurant space, the Italian-American spot offers a night out experience of its own, allowing you to choose how casual or fancy the occasion will be.
+With a fabulous balcony bar and bright restaurant space, the Italian-American spot offers a night out experience of its own, whether it’s a special occasion or a casual night with friends.

 Truly one of a kind, The Albert has truly stood the test of time.
-One of the best bars on Lark Lane, it’s easy to see why.
+One of the best bars on Lark Lane and newly refurbished, it’s easy to see why.

 Back in the 1950s, the Albert was frequented by the Merchant Navy whilst home from sea, and it remains just as popular for lifting spirits today.

-The Albert is warm and welcoming, the foundation of Lark Lane and what makes the street so great.
+The Albert is warm and welcoming, which we would argue is the foundation of what makes the street so great.

 Expect a buzz of conversation and characters from all walks of life to fill the side rooms, ideal for getting to know some Liverpool locals.

-Open until midnight, stop off at Rhubarb for a delicious selection of homely dishes and award winning wines or a global beer or real ale.
+Open until midnight, stop off at Rhubarb for a delicious selection of homely dishes and award-winning wines, global beer and real ale.

-Wash down heavenly tapas bites with a refreshing drink from the bar at Esteban.
-Their drinks menu is impressively extensive, serving up something for everyone.
+Wash down heavenly Italian goodness with a refreshing drink at Nonno’s Pizza & Plates.
+Their extensive drinks menu features something fulfilling for everyone.

-In the warmer months, you can enjoy wining and dining al fresco as you catch catch some rays from the airy and bright patio space, illuminated by strings of outdoor lights for some extra sparkle.
+In the warmer months, enjoy wining and dining al fresco as you catch some rays from the patio.
+The spacious spot is illuminated by the twinkling strings of outdoor lights for a charming finish.

 And last but definitely not least, Bistro Noir is your go-to spot for flavoursome international dishes and a tasty drink or two.

-Ideal for an evening out with a group of mates, choose from jugs of Sangria, Pimms, or Tequila Sunset for the perfect weekend treat.
+Ideal for an evening out with a group of mates, choose from jugs of Sangria, Pimms, or Tequila Sunset for the ultimate weekend treat.

-Between Wednesday – Saturday you can indulge in 2 delicious courses for the set price of £12.95.
+Between Wednesday and Saturday you can also indulge in 2 delicious courses for the set price of £12.95.

 With modern, rustic interior with a cosy and comfortable finish, you’ll find yourself right at home in no time.